ncmreynolds/muthur/README.md

 Use the instructions [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#install-using-imager) to install the version of Raspbian suitable for the Pi hardware you have.
 When you get to the 'Choose OS' step don't simply select the standard desktop installation as it's unnecessarily large.
 From the menu choose 'Raspberry Pi OS (other)' and then 'Raspberry Pi OS Lite (64-bit)'.
 Be very sure there's nothing you want to keep on the SD card you are using as it will be completely wiped.

 When offered the choice to customise the OS settings be sure to do so, as outlined [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#advanced-options).
 You will need the Raspberry Pi to have Internet access so connect it to your Wi-Fi and you should also set a proper username and password which you keep a record of.
+It may be worth setting it up to allow SSH access as well in the Service tab, as that will allow you to connect from another computer to complete the setup.

 The first time the Raspberry Pi starts will take a few minutes, wait for it to get to a logon screen where it is asking for your username with a prompt that says 'login:' with a flashing cursor.

-Enter your username and password and you should be in.
+Enter your username and password at the keyboard and you should be in.
+Alternatively you can connect using an SSH program such a [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) which will make entering the long API keys **much** easier as you should be able to cut and paste them from another computer.
+You will need the IP address of the Raspberry Pi to connect and it will helpfully show this about 6-12 lines up from the bottom of the screen.
+It should say something like 'My IP address is: 192.168.1.X', use the address show on the screen to connect.

 Now you can install the MUTHUR components by entering the command...